Culture Commissioning Equalities, Consultation & Engagement

-The Culture Commissioning Service is committed to equality and diversity in employment and service provision and as a minimum ensures all funded organisations have a policy for equal opportunities in employment and service delivery policy, an equal pay policy and a policy to deal with harassment and bullying in the organisation.
+The Cultural Development Service is committed to equality and diversity in employment and service provision and as a minimum ensures all funded organisations have a policy for equal opportunities in employment and service delivery policy, an equal pay policy and a policy to deal with harassment and bullying in the organisation.

 The Equality Act 2010 protects people with different protected characteristics from discrimination when they use services.
-The protected characteristics are;
+The nine protected characteristics are:

 • Gender reassignment